• Skip to primary navigation

 Instructions

-• Combine garlic, oregano, marjoram, rosemary, basil, and salt in a small bowl.
-Pour lemon juice over the chicken.
-Drizzle with olive oil.
 Then rub the herb mixture onto each piece.
 Cover and place in the refrigerator to marinate for one hour.

 • Broil for 15 minutes.
 Turn over and broil for 10 more minutes until crisp and golden.

-• Add garlic and sage.
+• Add 2 cloves of minced garlic and a 1/4 teaspoon of sage.
 Stir.

 • Season with salt and pepper to taste.

-• Serve with broiled chicken breasts.
+• Serve broiled chicken breasts along with tossed veggies.

 Notes